xrpl-mm/xrpl-axelar-relayer/README.md

 where `relayer-test.axelar` is your local directory that stores keyring.

-Then, fund the account that you just created on Axelarnet for it to pay for gas on relay.
+Fund the account that you just created on Axelarnet for it to pay for gas on relay.

-Next, adjust `relayer_config.ts` as needed.
+Adjust `relayer_config.ts` as needed.
 For example, you may want to change `RELAYER_CONFIG['keyring_dir']` if you have a different keyring dir.

+Add `.env` file by copying it from `.env.example`.
+Set up a funded EVM account on EVM sidechain and write the private key to `.env`.

 Finally, run: